genglau/genglau.github.io/README.md

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.
-- [ ] Different styles for active, hover and focus states. - done
+- [ ] Different styles for active, hover and focus states. - added hover scale effect (header photo; hero photos) and color contrast effect (submit btn; project links)
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)
 ​
 ### Screenshots